 - Integrates with Ableton Live

 - No setup needed

-There are a few things to look for in an alternative Ableton Push – but the specific features really come down to your own needs.
+There are a few things to look for in an Ableton alternative, but the specific features really come down to your own needs.

 The size of the controller, key and pad variety, and configurable settings are other areas you want to focus on when looking at specifications.

-There are a few great alternatives to the Ableton Push – but also many options with features that are nowhere close to what this controller offers.
-Know what to look for in the best Ableton Push alternatives and understand when to say no.
+There are a few great alternatives to the Ableton Pus, but also many options with features that are nowhere close to what this controller offers.
+Know what to look for in the best Ableton Push 2 alternatives and understand when to say no.

 For a more compact experience, choose the Akai MPD 218.
 This one features a MIDI-over-USB interface, which means universal compatibility with your equipment and PC.
 It has multiple pads that can be customized, and it features industry-standard MPC controls.